peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Non_Uniform_Distributions></a>
 ## Non-Uniform Distributions

 Some applications need to choose random items or numbers such that some of them are more likely to be chosen than others.
 This section describes how to use the [uniform random number methods](#Uniform_Random_Numbers) to generate random numbers that follow a non-uniform statistical distribution.
+(Some of the techniques in this section discuss ways to generate data uniformly at random;
+they're included here because they often involve non-uniform distributions.)

 <a id=Discrete_Weighted_Choice></a>
 ### Discrete Weighted Choice